Isle Of Skye Highlands And Northern Islands, Scotland Travel Guide

 Visit this workshop to see traditional tweed weaving firsthand.

-Find hand-poured candles with local scents, making for unique gifts.
+Find hand-poured candles with local scents, making for one-of-a-kind gifts.

 A sheepskin tannery with a showroom, featuring unique sheepskin products.

-Skye's shopping experience emphasizes quality local produce and crafts rather than high fashion or international brands.
-Plan to support local artisans and enjoy the unique finds.
+Skye's shopping experience emphasizes fine local produce and crafts rather than high fashion or international brands.
+Plan to support local artisans and savor the unique finds.